paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 ### Why would I want this?

-The place where the Build Plan buildpack is used heavily right now is during the integration testing of dependency buildpacks.
+The Build Plan Buildpack is incredibly useful in writing integration tests for dependency buildpacks (buildpacks that contain a dependency).
 Let's use a [Go Dist buildpack integration app](https://github.com/paketo-buildpacks/go-dist/tree/main/integration/testdata/default_app) as an example.
 The `plan.toml` for that app looks as follow: